 - Quoting ITIL as “the only way” – this manifests in a number of ways.
 From the quoting of ITIL as scripture to be deviated from at your peril, through stating “as per ITIL,” to acting as though ITIL is the only body of service management good practice out there.
 Plus, there’s the adverse effects of the many ITIL vs. DevOps, ITIL vs. Agile, etc. views that further exacerbate the issue.
 No matter the reason, fanatically pushing the exact words of ITIL on people, and organizations, isn’t what its many authors intended.

 - The use of outdated statistics.
-OK, so it’s not a specific word or phrase, but it’s an important warning sign.
+OK, so it’s not a specific word or phrase, but it’s an important warning sign of bad ITSM advice.
 So many blogs and articles don’t cite the source and date of the stats they throw about.
 You’d be surprised, or maybe not, at how often my researching a stat (because I want to borrow it for something I’m creating) highlights a 10+-year-old stat being passed off as though it was freshly minted.
 It’s not as though nothing has changed in IT and business operations in the last three years let alone ten years.

 - Outdated content.
 If the content Google or a kind human has pointed you too has no published date, then be cautious.
 Or if it’s more than two years old be cautious too (and yes, I know we have ITSM.tools content that’s older than this).
 A good example is change management – or change enablement as ITIL 4 now calls it – because so much has changed with change management/enablement best practice in the last half-decade.